Fine-Grained Behavior and Lane Constraints Guided Trajectory Prediction Method: Proposed Model

 \subsection{Problem Setup}

-In a traffic scenario, given HD map information and historical observations of traffic participants, the aim of our task is to predict the target future trajectory $\mathcal{Y} \subseteq \mathbb{R}^{T_f\times 2 } $, where $T_f$ denotes the prediction time domain.
-Inspired by Vectornet \cite{gao2020vectornet}, we vectorize scene elements as shown in Fig. \ref{fig:vec} to facilitate prediction networks to encode them to obtain high-dimensional features.
+Given the HD map information and historical observations of surrounding traffic participants, the objective of trajectory prediction is to estimate the future motion of a target vehicle over a prediction horizon of $T_f$ timesteps.
+Specifically, the future trajectory is represented as

-\textbf{Map Vectorization:} Specifically, we divide the center-lines of the lanes evenly into $N_m$ center lane segments, and there are $S$ lane vectors in each lane segments.
-From this, we obtain the map information $\mathcal{M} $ $\subseteq \mathbb{R}^{N_m\times S\times C_m } $, where $C_m$ denotes the feature dimension.
-Each lane vector contains information about the coordinates of the starting points $l^s$ and ending points $l^e$, the lane attributes $I_{lane}$ (traffic light, direction, etc.) and the predecessor information $l^{pre}$ of the starting point.
-Lane vectors are connected head to tail to form the center line segment.
-After vectorization, we achieve a computation-friendly representation that retains critical spatial relationships while enabling batched neural network operations.

-\textbf{Agents Vectorization:} Similar to the processing of map information, we vectorize the historical observation information of agents as $ \mathcal{H} \subseteq \mathbb{R}^{N_v\times T_h\times C_v } $, where $N_v$ denotes the number of the agents, $T_h$ denotes the historical observation time domain, and $C_v$ denotes the feature channels.
-For each timestamp, the vector contains information about the coordinates of the starting points $a^s$ and ending points $a^e$, and the agent attribute $I_{agent}$.
+where $T_f$ denotes the prediction horizon and each trajectory point contains the two-dimensional spatial coordinates of the target vehicle at the corresponding future timestamp.
+Based on the observed scene context, the proposed framework aims to generate accurate and feasible future trajectory predictions for the target agent.